eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/title-helper/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.titleHelper.languages | ['en'] | no | none | list of strings |

-Use this property to define an array of languages used for getting titles.
+Use this property to define an array of languages used for fetching titles.

 # Configuration example